Innovative-Minds-WA/site-content/README.md

 # Site Content for Innovative Minds

-This site powers a lot of the content seen on the [nnovative Minds website](https://www.innovativemindswa.org/).
+This site powers a lot of the content seen on the [Innovative Minds website](https://www.innovativemindswa.org/).
 When contributing, don't push directly to the repository (you probably can't anyways); instead create a pull request and someone will check it for errors, then merge it if it's functional.

 ## Competitions